petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/overview.md

 ### Implementation

-The GPA hardens against these types of attacks by:
+The Guest Proxy Agent (GPA) hardens against these types of attacks by:

 - Limiting metadata access to a subset of the VM (applying the principle of least privileged access).
 - Switching from a "default-open" to "default-closed" model.
 For instance, with nested virtualization, a misconfigured L2